Comprehensive Salary Management in Enterprises: 2026 Guide

 - Data security: HDS hosting or ISO 27001, data encryption

-- User-friendliness: quick adoption by payroll teams
+- User-friendliness: quick adoption for payroll teams

-Outsourcing or in-house payroll?
+Outsourcing or internalising payroll?

 Integrating electronic signature into the payroll workflow

-- Signature of employment contracts at hiring
+- Signature of employment contracts at the time of hiring

 - Electronic validation of salary amendments

-- Severance settlement receipt
+- Final settlement receipt

 - Secure transmission of payslips